aplteam/Tatin/docs/PublishingPackages.md

 *=
 ```

-This is interpreted as _require API keys for the groups "group1" and "group2" but allow anything else without an API key_.
+This is interpreted as "require API keys for the groups "group1" and "group2" but allow anything else without an API key".

 ### The Client